 in a secondary structure, what are the 2 structures protein backbones can form?

-a B-pleated sheet- peptide chain bends 180 and then folds
+a helix- backbone is coiled or a B-pleated sheet- peptide chain bends 180 and then folds

 depends on primary structure; formation of helices and pleated sheets in a polypeptide

 over all 3 dimensional shape of a polypeptide; bonds and other interactions between R-groups; depends on primary and secondary

 van der waals interaction; shape produced by combionations of polypeptides; bonds and interactions between R-groups; depends on primary, secondary and tertiary structure; ionic and hydrogen bonds form between polypeptide chains